rpc21/308_portfolio/03_parser/ANALYSIS.md

         * Add properties file to languages folder in resources
         * Add the new language to the front-end Languages properties file
     * New Argument Syntax
-        * In order to add in a new type of syntax, add the regular expression with a defining key into the Synax properties file.
+        * In order to add in a new type of syntax, add the regular expression with a defining key into the Syntax properties file.
         * In order to add an additional way to call a method, add “|” and the new way to call each method.
     * New Exception
         * Add in the exception and have it extend InvalidInputException